brodieaustin/poisoned-well-novel/poisoned-well.md

 ##Chapter 16##

 Manan walked and walked past the point of believing she could walk farther.
 She had gone for several days with no water, only squeezing juices from succulents that clung to the life in the flat lands.
-A few skinny lizards, the dead remiains of an animals that the other animals had picked over and left.
+A few skinny lizards, the dead remains of an animals that the other animals had picked over and left.
 This was all that sustained her in her long march to somewhere.

 Even though she was starved and thirsty and heading nowhere in particular, Manan dragged herself farther and farther along.
 She would have to run into something at some point, even if it was more slavers.
 Just marking some end point would be satisfaction enough.

 The will to move was strong and it moved her, but she couldn't have said what sustained her.
 Her memory was empty.
 Her mind was too strained to flash through pleasant scenes in her past.
 Besides, there were none.
 Where were the loving smiles or kind words that could have floated before squinting eyes and called her on.
 There was none of this.
 Just the sheer will to move.
 In that, she was not much different from those lizards she munched on, or the birds that circled overhead.
 They wanted to live, but didn't drown themselves in the particulars of that.

 She was so determined to press on, that she almost didn't realize that she was approaching a convoy in the distance.
-In fact, she nearly trudged right past them like a wound up machine, just placing one foot in front of the next with no thought as the whys and wherefors of doing so.
+In fact, she nearly trudged right past them like a wound up machine, just placing one foot in front of the next with no thought as the whys and wherefores of doing so.
 But when she felt a blanket behind passed around her shoulders, she collapsed in the strong arms that lifted her and placed her in a wagon.

-The delerium that overtook her was powerful.
+The delirium that overtook her was powerful.
 Disoriented, she could snap awake, feel utterly confused about where she was, then slip back into a daze.
 It was clear that she was riding in a wagon, but it didn't seem to be a cage.
 There was something uniquely familiar about it.
 Familiar, but not entirely the same.
 Maybe it was the smell, or the colors she saw.
-Some kind of pattern that harkened back to something she knew.
-Not the sentiemtnal things she had passed over in the desert, but something real and immediate from the life she had staked out for herself.
+Some kind of pattern that hearkened back to something she knew.
+Not the sentimental things she had passed over in the desert, but something real and immediate from the life she had staked out for herself.

 Manan realized how warm everything was, how warm she was.
 Her own skin was hot to the touch.
 She also noticed that was wrapped in very thick fabric much like that that Ethne had worn.
 These facts meant something but she fell under the spell of the wagon's ceaseless jostling.
 Lulled to sleep, Manan left off deciding what these things meant.

 Whether half awake or asleep the sounds of the wagons--the rattle and clang of wheels rolling in their housings, or tools jostling in their lashings--persisted.
 Beasts grunted.
 Their hooves scraped at the sandy landscape.
 Insects hopped aboard too from time to time, buzzing and crawling about.
-She had spent at least an hour one day watchign a spider traverse the top of the wagon.
+She had spent at least an hour one day watching a spider traverse the top of the wagon.

 There also was a face, sometime just pieces of it.
 Eyes that peered out from a head wrap.
 A grim mouth that never smiled.
 The face was strong and broad, belonged to a woman, decorated with dark curling hair.
 The nose was broad, the lips thin.
 It wasn't an old face, but clearly not young either.
 Crows feet radiated out from the dark eyes, creasing deeply when the face was bent on doing something.
 The face wasn't always there.
 Just sometimes to give her water or food, usually some kind of sloppy cereal or smashed grains.

-These were the fragments of senation that marked Manan's life for many days in that wagon.
+These were the fragments of sensation that marked Manan's life for many days in that wagon.

 ***